How to Compare Education Loans?

 Courses covered by educational loan varies from lending institute to lending institute.
 You must compare various education loans to check whether your desired course is included or not.
 But if you choose an education loan that covers a wide number of courses, you can have more freedom with your choice of courses.

 Repayment terms are another crucial aspect that you must consider while zeroing down to the best education loan for you.
 You must read the repayment terms offered by your lending institute carefully.
 Mostly banks and other financial institutes start the loan repayment after the course is complete.
-However, there are many lending institutes that offer relaxation period over loan repayment.
+However, there are many lending institutes that offer relaxation period over a loan repayment.
 This relaxation period can be 6 months after getting a job or one year after completion of course.

 Interest rates are the factors you must keep in mind while comparing various education loans to select the one for you.
 Generally, interest rates are low for educational loans.
-But government offers schemes which further reduces the interest rates.
+But the government offers schemes which further reduces the interest rates.
 These schemes are offered to public banks and selected lending institutions.
-You must check these government offered education loan schemes as well to ensure lowest interest rate.
+You must check these government offered education loan schemes as well to ensure the lowest interest rate.

 When you are looking for the right education loan, you must ensure that you do not have to follow an elaborate documentation process.
 A critical documentation process can be tiring and harassing.
 Sometimes it is seen that loan is delayed due to its documentation process.
 Therefore, you must ensure the education loan you want to has a short and clear documentation requirement.